+The method is often called “double exposure” in photography, where two images overlap.
 This technique of overlapping sketches can be tricky.
 It is difficult to know exactly where to place objects so that the finished piece doesn’t look overcrowded.

 Start with just line drawings of two objects in one piece.
-As you start to add color (if you choose to add color), don’t overlap colors.
+As you start to add color (if you choose to add color), don’t overlap the colors.
 If you do, it could make the colors too muddy.
 Add selective color on parts you want to highlight.